 - Two field education placements

-- Six courses within Histories, Theologies, and Practices of the religious tradition of study
+- Twelve courses within Histories, Theologies, and Practices and Scriptural Interpretation as follows:

 - Three semesters of a single language appropriate to the religious tradition of study

 - Completion of three Arts of Ministry

 - Residency requirement: students must complete four courses each in two of their first three consecutive terms